The Wool Road: Difficulties and decline

 The truth about the road—and the country through which it ran—was very much contrary to the apparently exaggerated claims that had been made, when town allotments in South Huskisson had been sold for high prices in 1841.
 The country atop the Pidgeon House Range was infertile land that was unsuitable to provide grazing for the bullock teams, with the exception of the natural clearing at Yerock (or Yarrock) Flat—known as 'McKenzie's Paddock'—and the nearby area of volcanic soil around Sassafras.
 Fodder had to be carried.
 Water was also limited.
-The planned villages along the route did not eventuate.
+The planned villages along the route did not eventuate, although at least one map was still showing them in 1907.
 The wharf at South Huskisson, although viable, was small when compared to the numerous wharves of Sydney Harbour.

 The Wool Road was used for wool grown around Nerriga and Braidwood but it proved to be impractical for those places further away, like Yarralumla and the Monaro beyond.
 As a result, some of those who had supported the building of the road, such as Terence Aubrey Murray, did not use it once it was completed.
 In late 1843, it was advertised that wool could be shipped to Sydney from the new port of Boydtown on Twofold Bay.
 Although in time the port of Boydtown too would be a failure, it was in competition for wool cargoes with the port of South Huskisson, and it lay much closer by land to the Monaro.
 The absence of wool cargoes from the outer areas meant that the volume of wool shipped via The Wool Road and its port was much less than had been expected.